 1989 Singer Samantha Fish is born in Kansas City, Missouri.

 1988 Robbie Robertson of The Band appears on Saturday Night Live, making his first live TV appearance in 12 years.

 1982 Country blues musician Lightnin' Hopkins dies of esophageal cancer at age 69.

 1980 New Orleans bluesman Professor Longhair dies of a heart attack at age 61.

 The Beatles stage their famous rooftop concert on the roof of Apple Records in London.
 After performing a few songs, including "Get Back" and "Don't Let Me Down," the police shut them down as a large crowd gathers.
-It would be The Beatles' last public performance.Read more
+It is The Beatles' last public performance.Read more

 2016 David Bowie's Blackstar album hits #1 in America, 20 days after his death.
 It's Bowie's first #1 album in the States.

-1973 Kiss play their first concert, at the Coventry Club in Queens, New York.
-They wear makeup onstage, but not the look they would become known for.
+1973 Kiss play their first concert, performing at the Popcorn Club in Queens, New York.
+They wear makeup onstage, but not the look they become known for.

 1972 British soldiers open fire on 26 unarmed civilians during a peaceful protest march in Derry, Northern Ireland, resulting in 14 deaths.
 The incident inspires Paul McCartney to write "Give Ireland Back To The Irish" (Wings' debut single) and gives rise to the U2 song "Sunday Bloody Sunday."

 1958 Elvis Presley's "Jailhouse Rock" enters the UK chart at #1, the first single ever to do so.